isomerpages/moe-punggolsec/_academic-subjects/Mother Tongue Languages.md

 **_MTL Fortnight &amp; Learning Journey_**

 This 2-weeks long programme aims to create an immersive environment for learning MTL.
-A wide range of hands-on activities such as tea appreciation, making traditional food and handicrafts have been organised to provide authentic opportunities for students to speak their MTL as well as gain a better understanding of their own heritage and culture.
+A wide range of hands-on activities such as tea appreciation, and making traditional food and handicrafts have been organised to provide authentic opportunities for students to speak their MTL as well as gain a better understanding of their own heritage and culture.

 ![](https://lh6.googleusercontent.com/L6DjfSmb-WegVbmMR4fEKS6evdPz-RMrLxWDap7ouUXXrXf63KWWc3tPLfL7vtb8rAi3WmbvA_4T44_kCZZzssoX_V33hOCE7HOd0wqSoPcOt8XCko4wsICDNMn3uLbqDiQWJBla1gss8im7IgyREKhFbQ0RlB4r4TqeG-HTmV5X_inhJfApYKMPbBrxlQ)
 ***Students learning to draw Batik design.***